fatinm1/PromptStack/DEPLOYMENT.md

 ## 🎉 Success!

-Once deployed, your PromptStack app will be available at:
+Once deployed, your Promptrix app will be available at:
 `https://your-app-name.railway.app`

 ### **Next Steps:**